 Months of entry

-All academic staff are practising artists, actively involved in research as well as teaching, and have a broad and diverse range of interests and expertise.
-Students benefit from excellent studio space and facilities, including a large research centre in Woburn Square.
+All academic studio staff are practising artists, actively involved in research as well as teaching, and have a diverse range of interests and expertise.
+Students benefit from excellent studio space and technical facilities, including the Slade Research Centre.

 The UCL Slade School's central London location enables easy access to unparalleled learning resources including major galleries, museums, libraries, cultural institutions and theatres.